Perfect for pairing with other programs.

 Estimated Additional Costs

 The estimated additional costs indicated are intended to assist students and parents in budgeting for those additional living and discretionary expenses not included in the program fee.
 Actual expenses will vary according to student interests and spending habits.

 * Estimated amount for all meals for students staying in apartments in Prague plus the Residencia in Barcelona.
-Total estimated meals cost for students living in homestays in Barcelona (for lunches), in addition to all meals while in Prague, is $1,150
+Total estimated meals cost for students living in homestays in Barcelona (for lunches) in addition to all meals while in Prague, is $900.

 Students must take one course during each session.
-In Prague students will take Contemporary Czech Culture: Art, Literature, Music & Lifestyles followed up in Barcelona with Urban Culture in Contemporary Barcelona.
+Contemporary Czech Culture: Art, Literature, Music & Lifestyles course in Prague and Urban Culture in Contemporary Barcelona course in Barcelona.

 About the City

 Because of its innumerable characteristic steeples, Prague is called the “Hundred-Towered City” and is a UNESCO World Heritage site.
 A member of the EU, Prague is a perfect example of the steady development of a society, recently transitioning from its communist past.
 With a population of only 1,200,000, Prague has an unusually rich cultural life, including festivals, operas, concerts, and cultural programs, many of which are accessible to students on a budget.
 CIEE students experience life similar to that of Czech students and make use of the city’s numerous neighborhoods just like native Praguers.